wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.2 =
+* Option added to show the author.
+* Option added to show the date.

 = 0.9.1 =
 * Solved a bug with old PHP versions.